 - Small classes with opportunities for interaction with classmates and teachers

 - Field practicum opportunities which are supported by a large network of social service agencies and organizations.
-Full-time students are in their practicum settings three days per week throughout the program.
-Part-time students practicum requirements will entail a minimum of two consecutive 7-hour days per week during the practicum period.
+Part-time students practicum requirements will entail a minimum of two 7-hour days per week between Monday and Friday during business hours.

-- NEW!
-Effective for the 2020-21 admission cycle, applicants to the University of Waterloo who hold a Social Service Worker diploma and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.
-This will be conditional on their completion of a Bachelor of Arts degree in Social Development Studies (SDS) with a 70% minimum GPA (including the 10 BSW pre-requisite social work courses).
+- Applicants to the University of Waterloo who hold a Social Service Worker diploma (or equivalent) and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.
+This will be conditional on their completion of a Bachelor of Arts degree in Social Development Studies (SDS) with a 70% minimum GPA (including the 7 BSW pre-requisite social work courses).
 This constitutes a one-step pathway to the BSW degree.

 The degree of Honours Bachelor of Social Work (BSW) is awarded by the University of Waterloo upon successful completion of the requirements of the program.
 No degree will be granted to a student who does not complete the program requirements, including the cumulative overall average of 75%.
 Convocation for all BSW students takes place at the Fall convocations of the University of Waterloo and Renison.
 Part-time students, who complete their degree on or before the end of the winter term, may also convocate at the Spring convocations.

 BSW graduates are eligible to apply for Master of Social Work (MSW) programs at Canadian universities and for MSW programs in the United States.

 See also the Renison Registrar's Office Convocation Information.